-Analysis of Preprocessed Trends
+Case study: American Robin fine-scale trends and drivers

-Dunn et al. (2005) suggested that analyses of CBC data by the broader scientific community would increase in number and quality as preprocessed effort-corrected trends were made available to the public, as they have been for the BBS results (Sauer et al. 2003).
-Work by Soykan et al. (2016) marks the initial outcome of an effort by Audubon to make this happen, and standard trend analysis results have recently become publically available via the internet for over 500 species (https://www.audubon.org/conservation/where-have-all-birds-gone).
-It is possible that SVC trends could also become publically available for researchers interested in exploring factors associated with preprocessed, fine-scaled trends.
-Given this potential, we conducted a simple demonstration analysis of fine scaled American Robin trends.
-Specifically, we explored correlations between SVC abundance trends and latitude, minimum winter temperature, and human population density.
+One of the greatest potential benefits of the SVC method is the ability to produce fine-scale population trends, enabling investigation of both fine- and coarse-scale ecological processes and population trend drivers.
+To demonstrate this potential, we conducted a simple demonstration analysis of fine-scaled American Robin trends.
+Specifically, we explored correlations between SVC abundance trends and three covariates: latitude (to evaluate range shifts), minimum winter temperature, and human population density.

-We expected that, in the Northern Hemisphere, latitude would be positively related to SVC trends, as several landbird species appear to be shifting their ranges towards the Earth’s poles (Thomas and Lennon 1999, La Sorte and Thompson 2007).
+We expected that, in the Northern Hemisphere, latitude would be positively related to SVC trends, as several landbird species have demonstrably shifted their ranges towards the Earth’s poles (Thomas and Lennon 1999, La Sorte and Thompson 2007, Huang et al. 2017).
 A northward range shift would logically lead to negative trends in the southern portion of their range and positive trends in the northern portion of their range.
 One putative mechanism for northward range shifts in wintering birds is the increase in minimum winter temperatures across the continent over the past 50 years (Zuckerberg et al. 2011, Princé and Zuckerberg 2015), which makes the energetics of wintering in the north more favorable (Root 1988, Meehan et al. 2004).
 With this mechanism in mind, we expected that, for a given latitude, residual trends would be negatively related to minimum winter temperature, as birds began wintering in historically colder locations further from coasts and higher in elevation.

 Finally, we tested the hypothesis that winter bird distribution is also governed by resource availability (Dunning and Brown 1982, Meehan et al. 2004).
-We expected that, after accounting for latitude and minimum winter temperature, SVC trends would be positively related to human population density (Robb et al. 2008, Zuckerberg et al. 2011), as American Robins are well known to prosper in human dominated landscapes, replete with mown grass, fruiting ornamentals, and bird feeders (Beissinger and Osborne 1982, Marzluff 1997).
+We expected that, after accounting for latitude and minimum winter temperature, SVC trends would be positively related to human population density (Robb et al. 2008, Zuckerberg et al. 2011), as American Robins are well known to prosper in human dominated landscapes, replete with mown grass and fruiting ornamentals (Beissinger and Osborne 1982, Marzluff 1997).